Fiach-Dubh/BITCOIN-YouTube/README.md

 LNURL: 2140@ZBD.gg ⬅️⚡Help Us by Tipping BITCOIN⚡ https://patreon.com/BITC0IN ⬅️ or tip us fiat

 Everything helps and is very much appreciated.
-Thank you,
+Thanko you,

 If you still want to help in other ways, consider joining our discord.
 We would love help from creatives! [https://discord.gg/K5H25KZHke](https://discord.gg/K5H25KZHke)
+Sultan Hamad AlDosari
 Thank you again for reading!
+@Sullltan123